The Aeropress has gone from being an obscure coffee brewing contraption to a cultural institution in just a few years.

 Like most awesome things in the world, the Aeropress started out as a slightly crazy idea inside the head of an unusual man.

-Alan Adler, an inventor and mechanical engineer, didn’t set out to create a commercial product.
+Alan Adler, an inventor, and mechanical engineer didn’t set out to create a commercial product.
 Rather, he was just looking for a way to simplify coffee brewing.

 But in 2003 Adler began experimenting with coffee brewing.
-One of the first things he started to look into was water temperature.
-Adler preferred coffee brewed with a temperature around 175°F/80°C and so did most of his subject.
+One of the first things he started to look into was the water temperature.
+Adler preferred coffee brewed with a temperature around 175°F/80°C and so did most of his subjects.
 This goes against a lot of traditional coffee wisdom, where the water is closer to a boil.

-“Alan, we can sell millions of these”, he blurted out upon tasting the brew.
+“Alan, we can sell millions of these,” he blurted out upon tasting the brew.
 It took another two years before the product hit the market in 2005.
-But since then the direction has only gone one way for the Aeropress.
+But since then, the direction has only gone one way for the Aeropress.

 The Aeropress was Alan Adler’s way of being able to control more of the parameters compared to using an espresso machine.
 But in fact, he created a brewing device with more options than any other out there.

-Inverted or normal?
+#1: inverted method or normal?

 The people in the inverted camp believe that it offers better control over the extraction since no coffee is allowed to drip out.
 Of course it also looks pretty darn cool, when a barista flips over the brewer.

 Alan Adler prescribed 175°F as his ideal temperature, but this goes against mainstream coffee brewing dogma.

-For years 200°F has been seen as the ideal – and it still is when it comes to brewing espresso or pour over.
+For years, 200°F has been seen as the ideal – and it still is when it comes to brewing espresso or pour over.

-discarding the slurry
+#4: discarding the slurry

 A lot of aero-baristas like to stop right when they hear a ‘hissing’ sound, others may use visual cues.

-lessons from the champions
+lessons from the world champions

 One of the most important things when brewing any kind of coffee is the so-called brew ratio.

 The brew ratio is the relationship between the amount of coffee and water used.
-So a 1:18 brew ratio for example, would mean that for every unit of coffee you’d have 18 units of water.
+So a 1:18 brew ratio, for example, would mean that for every unit of coffee, you’d have 18 units of water.
 This particular ratio is what the SCA calls the ‘Golden Cup Ratio’ (source).

 Another pattern that jumps out immediately when studying all the past champions is that the water temperature is rather low.

-On average the winning temperature is 177 °F. For years the official recommendation from the SCAA has been 200 °F (source).
+On average, the winning temperature is 177 °F/80 °C. For years the official recommendation from the SCA has been 200 °F/93°C (source).

-One states that certain compounds extract at around 177 °F, while more bitter and less desirable ones extract closer to a boil.
+One states that certain compounds extract at around 177 °F, while more bitter and less desirable ones extract closer to a boil

-A very simple and down to earth explanation however, is that using a low temperature makes it possible to enjoy the cup sooner rather than later.
+A very simple and down to earth explanation; however, is that using a low temperature makes it possible to enjoy the cup sooner rather than later.

 For instance, there are quite a few companies that produce special filters made out of different metals.

 Some people also like to experiment with using two paper filters for extra cup clarity.
-But in fact, every single winner of the WAC have opted for a single, traditional paper filter.
+But in fact, every single winner of the W.A.C. have opted for a single, traditional paper filter.